ronanlevesque/GulPress/README.md

 2. Download and unzip the folder in your WordPress themes folder
 3. Install npm from [Nodejs.org](https://nodejs.org/) and run `npm install` in your themes folder
 4. Run `gulp`
+5. Launch LiveReload extension
-5. ...
+6. ...
 And that's it!
 Enjoy a smooth development workflow :)

 ## Details